— Australia

 We had bacon and eggs and ate on our deck with the very friendly birds and critters.

-What could be improved: Nothing, it was perfect!
+Nothing, it was perfect!

 The Birdlife and wildlife, we saw a Cassowary from our deck.